RaylonJMG/Personal-Sandbox-Level-2/git.md

 50. Save the changes CTRL + S
 51. `git add .`
 52. `git rebase --continue`
-53. `git push` will result in an error
+53. `git push` //will result in an error
 54. `git push --force`

 RESTORE A SAVE POINT

-55. Select a commit to retore.
+55. Select a commit to restore.
 56. Copy its id.
 57. `git reset--hard id123456789`
 58. `git push`